|

 object recognition.

-4) A theory of emotion, and analysis of the operation of the brain
+4) A theory of emotion and motivation, and analysis of the operation of the brain

 systems including the amygdala and orbitofrontal cortex, which are involved